U.S. Embassy Buenos Aires, Argentina - BNS

 Pre-Interview checklist

-Please use the list below to determine the items that every applicant must bring to the immigrant visa interview.
-Any documents that are not in either English or Spanish must be accompanied by a certified English translation:
+Please use the list below to determine the items you must bring to the immigrant visa interview.
+Any documents that are neither in English nor Spanish must be accompanied by a certified English translation.

 To avoid delays in processing your case please check your registered email(s) and / or CEAC account for notifications and updates from the Embassy regarding missing or correct documents to be uploaded before your interview date.